dimitri-xyz/frtrader/doc/market-interface-model.md

 If an order is fully executed `EvCancel` will never happen.
 It is the strategies' job to keep track of all fills if it needs to know when an order has been fully executed.

+There is one exception to guarantee (2) above for orders created with a `Maybe ClientOID` assigned to `Nothing`.
+Because we can assign multiple orders to this value, it is possible to receive multiple `EvCancel` and later still continue to received `EvFills` for this `Maybe ClientOID` value, as not all orders assigned this `Maybe ClientOID` may have yet been cancelled.

-Because ClientOIDs are opaque, **the strategy will only receive events corresponding to orders for which the framework received a ClientOID**.
+Because ClientOIDs are opaque, **the strategy will only receive events corresponding to orders for which the framework received a `Maybe ClientOID`**. `Nothing` counts as a valid ClientOID in this context.
 The framework receives notifications from the exchange in terms of OrderIDs and it must know which OrderID relates to which ClientOID to be able to generate events for the strategy.
-This means, that if no corresponding ClientOID is found for a given OerderID, the notification from the exchange is discarded and no event generated.
+This means, that if no corresponding `Maybe ClientOID` is found (not even `Nothing`) for a given OrderID, the notification from the exchange is discarded and no event generated.

 **Seemingly Inconsistent Events**